 Seton Healthcare Family Sponsors MLK Youth Achievement Awards

-The Seton Healthcare Family Office of Diversity provides the Seton-sponsored Martin Luther King Youth Legacy Awards.
-Seton has partnered with the Austin Area Heritage Council and other community partners, who collects the nominations for the MLK Youth Legacy Awards.
-The five Seton Healthcare Family Youth Legacy Awards are part of Austin’s annual MLK community celebration.
+The Seton Healthcare Family Office of Diversity sponsors the Martin Luther King Youth Legacy Awards.
+Seton has partnered with the Austin Area Heritage Council and other community partners and collects award nominations.
+The five Seton Healthcare Family Youth Legacy Awards are part of Austin’s annual MLK Day community celebration.

-Each of the five category winners will receive a $1,000 scholarship courtesy of the Seton Family of Hospitals.
+Each of the five category winners receive a $1,000 scholarship, courtesy of Seton.